 The settlement and clearing system for stocks and CBs is designed to support delivery and other operations for the settlement and clearing of transactions executed on the TSE and other markets.
 Since January 2003, the JSCC has acted as the cross-market clearing organization for all domestic exchanges.
-Also in terms of the settlement and clearing system, the OSE's system was integrated into the TSE's platform in November 2014.
 The system was upgraded in July 2019 in line with the shortening of the settlement period for stocks and other securities.